Maechi: Prominent Figures

 Maechee Kaew (or Kyaw, 1901-1991) was a student of the famous Thai Forest Master Ajahn Mahā Boowa.
 She was a respected Buddhist teacher to monks, nuns, and laity alike.
 She is considered one of the arahants of the modern era.

 Born in a rural village in northern Thailand, Maechee Kyaw joined the Buddhist order at a young age.
 She quickly gained a reputation for her meditative attainments, compassion and ability to connect with people from all walks of life.
 She has given countless talks and sermons on a wide range of topics, including meditation, ethics, and the path to enlightenment.
 Maechee Kaew's teachings are characterized by their clarity, compassion, and practicality.

 Maechee Kyaw has been recognized by the Thai government, as well as by international organizations.
 She has also received numerous awards and honors for her contributions to society.
 She has founded a multitude of social welfare organizations, including the Maechee Kyaw Foundation.
 These organizations provide a variety of services, such as education, healthcare, and vocational training, to those in need.
 Maechee Kyaw was also a vocal advocate for women's rights and has worked tirelessly to promote gender equality.

-Maechee Kyaw is still one of the most prominent Buddhist female figures in Thailand and continues to be an inspiration to people around the world.
+Maechee Kyaw is still one of the most prominent Buddhist female figures in Thailand.

-Mae Chi Sansanee (1953-2021) was a prominent Thai Theravada Buddhist spiritual teacher renowned for her innovative approach to Buddhist practice.

-Her encounter with a renowned monk inspired her to renounce her life as a model and embrace a life of spiritual discipline and service to others.
-In 1987, she founded Sathira-Dhammasthan, a learning and retreat in Bangkok.
-Her teachings resonated with a wide range of individuals, attracting both lay people and ordained monastics.
-Maechi Sansanee's teachings emphasized meditation, mindfulness, and the empowerment of women.